by Octavia Butler

 Every year nominations are solicited from students, faculty, and staff.
 Anyone can nominate a book that he or she feels would be a great book for all the incoming first year students to read.
 The list of nominations is compiled and reviewed by a committee of faculty, staff and students.
 A final decision is made and the upcoming summer’s book is announced in January.
 Books that make it to the final list for consideration typically are of a reasonable length, have a good plot, provide a text that is well written, and contain ideas that can be discussed from the perspective of a variety of disciplines.

-How will participating in the New Student Book Experience benefit me in my first year?
+How will participating in the New Student Book program benefit me in my first year?

 - You can participate in an Essay Contest.